nhoyt/git-reference/commands.md

 ### Interactively change the last `<n>` commit messages

-This command will invoke your editor, where you can mark commits
+Note: This command will invoke your editor, which will provide a list of the commits you've specified, and where you can mark each according to the action you want Git to perform:

     git rebase -i HEAD~<n>